ZPP-MURMURAS/ZPP_Murmuras/research/platfomrs_research/platforms_research.md

 # API credits from OpenAI
 - https://openai.com/api/pricing/
 - https://platform.openai.com/docs/models
 Seems to just be about training GPTs and other models they offer.
 I can’t find any way to upload my own model which is worrying.
-If we want to train a GPT model then this would be the way to go in my opinion.
+If we want to train a GPT model then this would be the way to go in my opinion as they provide updates to the models.
 However, this platform does not seem to be versatile and does not allow for easy uploading of our own models etc.

 # BrainTrust
 - https://www.braintrust.dev/